MrPowerScripts/MrPowerScripts.com/_posts/2018/2018-11-11-how-to-make-a-discord-bot.md

 title: How to make a discord bot
 categories: [bots, automation, tutorial]
 tags: [mrpowerscripts, git, discord bot, how to make a discord bot, discord bot help, discordjs]
-description-long: Discord is probably one of my favorite apps ever.
-They started off with a simple idea and worked really hard to add features over time.
-Though the software hasn't suffered from its rapid development and release cycles.
-A lot of times you'll see apps with the growth of Discord become bloated.
-Discord has managed to remain simple, but still has lots of power available to the user.
 ---

 Discord is probably one of my favorite apps ever.
 They started off with a simple idea and worked really hard to add features over time.
 Though the software hasn't suffered from its rapid development and release cycles. {% include youtubePlayer.html id="kieSx_pzpCU" %} A lot of times you'll see apps with the growth of Discord become bloated.
 Discord has managed to remain simple, but still has lots of power available to the user.